LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 When used after a "+", "*", or braces the "?" makes the match non-greedy.
 Normally, a sub-expression will match as much of the input string as possible.
 The expression "<.*>" will match a string which begins and ends with angle brackets.
 It will match the entire string "<b>Bold Text</b>".
-With the non- greedy option the expression "<.*?>" will match the shortest string possible.
+With the non-greedy option the expression "<.*?>" will match the shortest string possible.
 It will now match just the first part of the string "<b>" and a second application of the expression will match the last part of the string "</b>".

 ``+``
    Matches 1 or more repetitions of the preceding symbol.